• HOME

 Sheetrock

 Look how amazing the bathroom is coming along!
-You can see where the vanity goes because there are two plumbing ports.
+You can see where the vanity goes because there are two plumbing ports for the double sinks.

 Now it is time to mud and sand.